DBGroup-SUSTech/reverse-k-ranks/ReadMe.md

 # Introduction

-- This repository provides an implementation of QSRP.
+- This repository provides the implementation of the paper QSRP:  Efficient Reverse $k$-Ranks Query Processing on High-dimensional Embeddings.
 - This is a fast algorithm for the reverse $k$-ranks query in high dimensionality.

 ## Requirement